Kong/docs.konghq.com/app/docs/0.1.1beta-2/configuration.md

 ---

-#### `databases_available`
+### `databases_available.*`

-A dictionary of databases Kong can connect to.
-The key is the name of the database, values will be the necessary properties for Kong to connect to it.
+A dictionary of databases Kong can connect to, and their respective properties.

+Currently, Kong only supports [Cassandra v2.1.3](http://cassandra.apache.org/) as a database.

   **`databases_available.*.properties`**

-  A dictionary of properties needed for Kong to connect to a given database.
+  A dictionary of properties needed for Kong to connect to a given database (where `.*` is the name of the database).

-**Note:** Currently, Kong only supports [Cassandra v2.1.3](http://cassandra.apache.org/).

 **Default:**